The Resentful Life

 - Breeds stagnation, spite, infighting, backstabbing, burnout, sabotage, internal collapse

-When it comes to health, resentment, increases risk of:
+When it comes to health, resentment increases the risk of:

 In close relationships, resentment is: